 6. Go craft brewery hopping

-We are (huge) fans of IPAs (and porters, and stouts….), and we were underwhelmed by the selection of craft brews around New Zealand.
+We are (huge) fans of IPAs (and porters, and stouts….), and we were a bit underwhelmed by the selection of craft brews around New Zealand.
 The only exception to this was in Wellington.
 Here there are actually quite a few taprooms and breweries to choose from.

 We later learned that Wellington is referred to as the “craft beer capital of New Zealand”, and we understand why!